TheArturthur/CoppermindScraper/Cosmere/Rtich.md

-Created by the  from the cells of Prof, this motivator replicates his ability to create forcefields.
+Created by the [[Knighthawk Foundry\|Knighthawk Foundry]] from the cells of Prof, this motivator replicates his ability to create forcefields.
 Prof often gifted Reckoners he worked with a limited version of this power that would protect them from some harm as well, though he disguised it as a motivator in the form of a jacket to hide his nature as an Epic.